 Completing at least one internship while you are in college is probably the best thing you can do to enhance your career prospects.
 You gain work experience for your resume, and, just as important, you learn whether or not a job is a good fit for your interests, skills, and personality.

 With NRES, you can earn course credit for your internship experience, or possibly for volunteer experience.
 By taking either NRES 293 or NRES 294.
 If you work with a company or organization outside of NRES, you will earn credit for NRES 293 Professional Internship.
-If you work with an NRES faculty member, you will earn credit for NRES 294 Resident Internship.
-If you want to earn credit for NRES 294, you should work directly with a faculty member to determine the duties and requirements for earning that credit.
+To earn credit for the NRES 294 Resident Internship, you must work directly with an NRES faculty member to determine the duties and requirements.